MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

 -   **Description:**

-    Make MCC send a command on a regular basis to avoid automatic AFK disconnection.
+    Send a command and sneak on a regular or random basis or make the bot walk around randomly to avoid automatic AFK disconnection.

 -   **Settings:**